 Patient will present as → a 65-year-old man comes to the office due to 3 days of progressive dyspnea and purulent sputum production.
 The patient takes albuterol and tiotropium bromide for moderate chronic obstructive pulmonary disease.
-His medical history is relevant for a 40 pack-year smoking history, type II diabetes mellitus, hyperlipidemia, and coronary artery stenting 2 years ago.
-Physical exam shows barrel shaped chest, inspiratory crackles, hepatojugular reflux, pulsus paradoxus, and ventricular gallop.
-His temperature is 38.1°C (100.5°F), the pulse is 130/min, respirations are 28/min, blood pressure is 130/84 mmHg, and pulse oximetry on room air shows an oxygen saturation of 86%
+His medical history is relevant for a 40-pack-year smoking history, type II diabetes mellitus, hyperlipidemia, and coronary artery stenting 2 years ago.
+Physical exam shows a barrel-shaped chest, inspiratory crackles, hepatojugular reflux, pulsus paradoxus, and ventricular gallop.
+His temperature is 38.1°C (100.5°F), the pulse is 130/min, respirations are 28/min, blood pressure is 130/84 mmHg, and pulse oximetry on room air shows an oxygen saturation of 86%.

 Cor pulmonale is right ventricular enlargement and eventually failure secondary to a lung disorder that causes pulmonary artery hypertension

-- Lung disorders such as PE, vasculitis, ARDS, COPD (most common), asthma, and ILD causes pulmonary artery hypertension
+- Lung disorders such as PE, vasculitis, ARDS, COPD (most common), asthma, and ILD cause pulmonary artery hypertension

 - Pulmonary artery hypertension then leads to right ventricular failure